Creating a student-centered learning experience online means creating outlets for students to voice...

-Ross O’Hara is a Behavioral Researcher at Persistence Plus, a position he has held since 2014.
-In this role, he applies his expertise in conducting research and evaluation in the higher education industry to help improve college student retention rates.
+Ross O'Hara joined Persistence Plus in 2014, where he now serves as the Director of Behavioral Science and Education.
+He applies his expertise in conducting research and evaluation in the higher education industry to help improve college student retention rates.
 His research has been published in numerous peer-reviewed journals including Psychological Science and Personality and Social Psychology Bulletin.
 He has also co-authored chapters on behavioral science in the books Decision Making for Student Success and An Analytics Handbook: Moving from Evidence to Impact.

 Education, Honors and Achievements